christianlevesque/RazorForms/Docs/docs/guides/custom-templates.md

 This template is used to render the output of tag helpers **without** validation information (`<check-input>` and `<radio-input>`).
 By default, it creates a `<div>` wrapper around the output and renders the `<input>` and `<label>` inside.
 The source code of this template can be found [on GitHub](https://github.com/christianlevesque/RazorForms/blob/main/RazorForms/RazorFormsTemplates/Partials/Content.cshtml).

-This template expects a model of `RazorForms.Models.MarkupModel<RazorForms.Options.FormComponentOptions>`.
+This template expects a model of [RazorForms.Models.MarkupModel<RazorForms.Options.FormComponentOptions>(/docs/api/MarkupModel).

 ### `~/RazorFormsTemplates/Partials/ValidityAwareContent.cshtml`

 This template is used to render the output of tag helpers **with** validation information (`<text-input>`, `<text-area-input>`, `<select-input>`, `<check-input-group>`, and `<radio-input-group>`).
 By default, it creates a `<div>` wrapper around the entire output, creates a second `<div>` wrapper around the `<label>` and `<input>` tags, then optionally renders error messages to the user.
 The source can be found [on GitHub](https://github.com/christianlevesque/RazorForms/blob/main/RazorForms/RazorFormsTemplates/Partials/ValidityAwareContent.cshtml).

-This template expects a model of `RazorForms.Models.ValidityAwareMarkupModel`, which extends `MarkupModel<ValidityAwareFormComponentOptions>`.
+This template expects a model of [RazorForms.Models.ValidityAwareMarkupModel](/docs/api/ValidityAwareMarkupModel), which extends [MarkupModel<ValidityAwareFormComponentOptions>](/docs/api/MarkupModel).

 ## GUIDE Setting up custom templates